 Correcting overexposed and faded photos

-This photo is from 1960 and is both faded and overexposed.We had Exposure Correction turned on.As you can see the color sliders comes in very handy, especially when correcting strongly overexposed images like this one.
+This photo is from 1960 and is both faded and overexposed.We used the Exposure Correction Photoshop plug-in to correct it.As you can see the color sliders comes in very handy, especially when correcting strongly overexposed images like this one.

 These sliders let you decide if you want to apply exposure correction to either of the five levels.

-These controls are common for most of the Power Retouch plug-ins.
-Using graduated effect will cause the filter to apply it's filtering at full strength in one side of the image and then fade the effect out towards the other side.
+These controls are common for most of the Power Retouch Photoshop plug-ins.
+Using graduated effect will make the filter apply it's filtering at full strength in one side of the image and then fade the effecttowards the other side.
 You can change direction by right clicking the preview.
 Midpoint will shift the balance between how large an area will be filtered at full strength and how much will have a faded out effect.
-Contrast will change the accelleration and spread of the fade-out.
+Contrast will change the acceleration and spread of the fade-out.

 In this example we raised exposure and applied a graduated effect towards the bottom, setting midpoint low.
 This retouch brought light into the underexposed foreground, bringing it forward, without altering the horizon or sky.